Lambard-ML-Team/MADGUI/README.md

 ## Introduction

 <p style="text-align:justify;">
-We have developed MADGUI, a MAterial Design Graphical User Interface that require no programming knowledge and can be applied to a wide range of fields.
+We have developed MADGUI, a Multi-Application Design Graphical User Interface that require no programming knowledge and can be applied to a wide range of fields.
 This GUI is built using Python and various python libraries including Streamlit, scikit-learn, seaborn, xgboost and more importantly GpyOpt for the Bayesian Optimisation (BO) part.
 BO is a probability model that find the minimum/maximum of a black-box function (objective function) using a prior function based only on the data collected and performing multiple iterations.
 The goal of MADGUI is to help researchers to reach the optimum parameters in their research.
 </p>

 The following parts are the explanation of how to use the GUI.